z411/trackma/README.md

 Documentation
 -------------

-The documentation for wMAL is `available on ReadTheDocs <http://wmal.readthedocs.org>`_.
+The documentation for wMAL is [available on ReadTheDocs](http://wmal.readthedocs.org).

 Requirements
 ------------